ahmedsatti101/events-platform-project/README.md

 7. For `What language` select `Typescript`

-8. To use `ESLint` press `Enter` to select default `Yes`
+8. To use `ESLint` press `Enter` to select (default `Yes`)

 9. Press `Enter` to start installing dependencies

-10. After installing the dependencies, copy the contents of file `firebaseFunctionsIndex.ts` in the root directory to replace contents of `functions/src/index.ts`
+10. After installing the dependencies, copy the contents of `firebaseFunctionsIndex.txt` in the root directory to replace contents of `functions/src/index.ts`

 11. Deploy the function to firebase by running `firebase deploy --only functions`

-12. Firebase might ask you to go on `Pay as you go` plan in order to complete the deployment.
+12. Firebase might ask you to go on the `Pay as you go` plan in order to complete the deployment.

 13. After deploying the function, the app is ready to use.